Home Care in Hood County, TX — BrightStar Care of Fort Worth/Granbury

 How much does home care cost in Hood County?

 Home care rates in Hood County vary based on the type of care needed, the number of hours per week, and the clinical complexity of the care plan.
 BrightStar Care offers a complimentary in-home assessment where we evaluate your loved one’s needs and provide a transparent cost estimate with no hidden fees.
 We accept long-term care insurance, VA benefits, workers’ compensation, and private pay.
-Read our complete guide to the cost of home care for detailed information on pricing and payment options.
+Read our complete guide to the cost of home care for detailed information.

 Is BrightStar Care Joint Commission accredited?

 Yes.
 BrightStar Care of Fort Worth/Granbury holds the Gold Seal of Approval from The Joint Commission—the same accreditation standard that governs hospitals across the country.
 We are the only home care agency serving Hood County that holds this distinction.
-Joint Commission accreditation means our clinical protocols, caregiver training, infection control practices, and quality improvement processes have been independently verified to meet the highest standards in American health care.
 Learn more about Joint Commission accreditation.

 Do you serve Pecan Plantation?